visit-dav/visit/src/doc/dev_manual/xmltools.rst

 Types Managed by XML Tools
 --------------------------
-These XML tools are designed to be aware of a number of basic data types.
+These XML tools are designed to be aware of a number of basic datatypes.
 These include...

 * ``Bool``